Professional wrestling throws: Fireman's carry bulldog

 The attacking wrestler picks up the opponent in a fireman's carry.
-The wrestler then proceeds by holding their opponent's legs with one arm and applying a headlock with their other arm in a similar fashion to an air raid crash.
+The wrestler then proceeds by holding their opponent's legs with one arm and applying a headlock with their other arm in a similar fashion to an Air Raid Crash.
 From here, the attacking wrestler twists the opposite way and quickly switches back, throwing the opponent's legs out backwards and drops down to the mat while holding the opponent's head, forcing them to fall face first into a bulldog position.
-This move is used by TNA wrestler James Storm, who dubbed it the eight second ride.
+This variation was used and popularized by TNA wrestler James Storm, who dubbed it the Eight Second Ride.

 Full nelson bulldog

-Begins with the wrestler holding the opponent in a full nelson.
-The wrestler then falls forward onto their back or into a sitting position, driving the opponent face-first.
+This variation begins with the wrestler holding the opponent in a full nelson.
+The wrestler then leaps forward into a sitting position, driving the opponent face-first.
 The move was popularized by Jillian Hall.

 Half nelson bulldog

 The wrestler hooks a half nelson hold on their opponent with one arm and their opponent's waist with the other, then leaps forward into a sitting position, driving the face of the opponent into the ground.
-This move is a signature of Edge who calls it Winning Edge.
+This move is a signature of Edge, who calls it Winning Edge.